shiehn/chord-melody-dataset/README.md

 # chord-melody-dataset
-This dataset to dedicated to the relation ship between chords &amp; melodies
+This dataset to dedicated to the relationship between chords &amp; melodies

 #
 The dataset conforms to a strict format.
 All songs are saved in [MUSIC_XML](http://www.musicxml.com/for-developers/)